channelsquid/QA-QUIZ/README.md

 - Sales Order amount(1,250) - 10% Discount (125) = 1,125
 - Excluded delivery fee

-Expected = the system will be applied “Promotion C” to sales order.
+Expected = the system will be applied “Promotion B” to sales order.
 ```

 #### CHALLENGES!